discoverygarden/islandora_access_override/modules/islandora_collection_permissions/README.md

 [this](https://drupal.org/documentation/install/modules-themes/modules-7) for
 further information.

-## Usage

-To account for the possiblity of membership in multiple collections, a breadth- first traversal upwards from objects is used by default.
-In true tree collection structures, this should act the same as a depth-first search.
-When using the "Solr ancestor field" option, the selected subtree will be searched depth-first, as the ancestor field does not track the node depth.

 ## Troubleshooting/Issues

 This module mirrors core permissions and does not create new conventions.
 Since in the Islandora permissions set to access the UI to purge an object one must have permissions to manage its properties the same is true with the permission set provided by this module.

+To account for the possiblity of membership in multiple collections, a breadth- first traversal upwards from objects is used by default--in true tree collection structures, this should act the same as a depth-first search.
+When using the "Solr ancestor field" option, selected subtrees will be searched depth-first (as the ancestor field does not track the node depth), falling back to our breadth-first behaviour if a document does not happen to be present in the Solr index.

 Having problems or solved a problem?
 Contact [discoverygarden](http://support.discoverygarden.ca).